nickcam/AnimatedEnvironmentLayer/README.md

 # AnimatedEnvironmentLayer

-Support arcgis-js-api v4.10.
+Supports arcgis-js-api v4.11.
-See the branches for a working version for v4.6 - v4.9.
+See the branches for a working version for v4.6 - v4.10.

 An arcgis js api layer that can display data from GRIB2 files as animated particles.
 Uses a canvas to render the particles.